-CES had long-term debt totaling \$503.1 million as at September 30, 2022, compared to \$395.2 million at December 31, 2021.
-The increase of \$107.9 million was driven by strategic investments in working capital on higher activity levels as described above.
-In addition, dividends paid out during 2022 year to date totaled \$12.2 million.
+CES had long-term debt totaling \$450.3 million as at March 31, 2023, compared to \$491.5 million at December 31, 2022.
+The decrease of \$41.2 million was driven by marginally lower revenue and the associated reduction in required investments in working capital as activity levels stabilized, as described above.
 Additional discussion relating to the Company's Senior Facility and other long-term financial liabilities is included in the Liquidity and Capital Resources section of this MD&A.